federicozanini/DQN_atari_pong/README.md

 # Atari 2600 Pong with DQN

 ## About
-This work is about creating a DQN agent, able to learn and well perform in the Atari2600 Pong, using Reinfrocement Learning and Deep Q-Network.
+This work is about creating a DQN agent, able to learn and well perform in the Atari2600 Pong, using Reinforcement Learning and Deep Q-Network.
 The code is developed on a jupyter notebook in python while the game environment is provided by OpenAi called "OpenAi Gym".\
 The repository also contains a brief report of the work.

 **The code might contain errors!!**